Loading...

 2. In the search field at the top right-hand corner, you can type in the page name you would like to remove, or you can scroll through the list one by one.

-3. Please hover your mouse pointer over the post that you want to delete and click the word Trash.
+3. Please hover your mouse pointer over the post you want to delete, then click the word Trash.

 Page Status & Visibility Settings in WordPress

-WordPress Status & Visibility Default Setting: The default setting for post and page visibility is Public.
+WordPress Status & Visibility Default Setting: The default setting for post and page visibility is Draft.
 This means pressing the Publish button makes the post or page you create live.
-It will be accessible online for all to see on the internet.
+It will be accessible online for all to see.

 wordpress dashpage page status and visibility settings public password protected private

 The publish page or post Status & Visibility feature has three options.
-You may go to a specific page and change the setting anytime inside the WordPress Dashboard.
+You can go to a specific page and change the setting at any time in the WordPress Dashboard.

 Remember to click Publish after you complete modifying the setting you desire for that page or post each time you modify the Status & Visibility setting.